fmarino-ipzs/eid-it-wallet-docs/docs/en/functionalities.rst

 - The layout of elements in the Preview View of the Electronic Attestation MUST be optimized for scalability and usability, especially when multiple Electronic Attestations are displayed on the same screen;
 - The Electronic Attestation MAY adopt a card format, in line with approaches already used by other Wallets in the market, to mirror the appearance of a corresponding physical document.
 When applicable, the digital nature of the document MAY be indicated, such as by labeling it as a "digital version" in the layout;
 - The Electronic Attestation MUST display the same information in the Detail View as shown in the Preview View and MAY include additional details;
-- The Electronic Attestation MUST include Action Buttons in the Detail View to allow for management, as outlined in the :ref:`Management of Electronic Attestations` section.
+- The Electronic Attestation MUST include Action Buttons in the Detail View to allow for management, as outlined in the :ref:`functionalities:Management of Electronic Attestations` section.

 Presentation of Electronic Attestations
 ---------------------------------------